Canary deployments in OpenShift Service Mesh

 oc patch dc/customer-v2 -p '{"spec":{"template":{"metadata":{"annotations":{"sidecar.istio.io/inject":"true"}}}}}' -n $OCP_NS

-2. Configure Canary rules based in http headers
+2. Configure Canary rules based on HTTP headers

-The canary to version v2 of customer, will be based in a http header of user.
+The canary to version v2 of customer will be based on an HTTP header of user.

 apiVersion: networking.istio.io/v1alpha3